risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 ### Debezium

 Debezium is an open-source distributed platform for [change data capture (CDC)](#change-data-capture-cdc).
 It converts change records from existing databases into event streams in the form of Kafka topics.
-Debezium provides a unified format schema for changelog and support serializing messages in JSON and Apache Avro.
+Debezium provides a unified format schema for changelog and supports serializing messages in JSON and Apache Avro.

 ### Object storage